 When we talk about manufacturing systems, we first will try to understand the basics of manufacturing.
 Combining the processes below constant volume, subtractive, and additive can manufacture any product.
 So, it can be one process, it can be one and two, or it can be all three together.

-In constant volume process, the starting and ending materials will be almost the same in quantity.
+In a constant volume process, the starting and ending materials will be almost the same in quantity.
 Volume-wise, it will be nearly the same.
 The two major dominating processes are casting and forging.

 In casting, metal is heated until molten.
 It is poured into a mold or vessel to create the desired shape while in the molten or liquid state.